dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 * A **higher-order function** is a function that either accepts functions as parameters, returns a function, or both

-* `callback functions`: functions that are passed in as parameters into other functions
+* `callback function`: a callback function is a function passed as an argument into another function
     * when we pass a function in as an argument to another function, we don’t invoke it.
 Invoking the function would evaluate to the return value of that function call.
 With callbacks, we pass in the function itself by typing the function name *without the parentheses*

 ## Helper Functions